WildStorm: DC Comics second run (2017–present)

 On February 16, 2017, Wildstorm was officially revived with The Wild Storm #1 by Warren Ellis and Jon Davis-Hunt, a 24 issue series that re-imagined the Wildstorm Universe.
 On October 11, 2017, Wildstorm launched a second series under The Wild Storm banner with the 12 issue mini-series The Wild Storm: Michael Cray by Bryan Hill.
 Following the conclusion of The Wild Storm DC Comics announced that a new Wildcats six issue mini-series was to debut August 28, 2019, again penned by Ellis with art by Ramon Villalobos, but was cancelled in 2019.

 Grifter, Apollo, and The Midnighter appeared in the alternate future timeline series Future State: Dark Detective in 2021.
 The Wildstorm characters were then officially reintroduced into DC Universe continuity later that year in Batman: Urban Legends #5 and Superman and The Authority.
 The new Authority team then appeared as supporting characters in the Superman crossover story arc Warworld Saga.

-A 12 issue WildC.A.T.S series by Matthew Rosenberg and Stephen Segovia ran from 2022 to 2023.
+A 12-issue WildC.A.T.S series by Matthew Rosenberg and Stephen Segovia ran from 2022 to 2023.
 The 2023 series Birds of Prey featured WildC.A.T.S member Zealot, and the Outsiders series relaunched the Wildstorm title Planetary with a new version of the character The Drummer as well as the Authority's sentient home The Carrier.
+Deathblow appeared in Deathstroke: The Terminator in 2026.

 Wildstorm characters have also appeared in DC Black Label series including Superman vs. Lobo, Waller vs. Wildstorm, and Jenny Sparks.
+WildC.A.T.S are scheduled to appear in the Elseworlds title Superman: Father of Tomorrow in August 2026.

 In 2023, James Gunn of DC Studios announced that a film based on The Authority was in development and would help form the basis of the new DCU.
 In November 2023, María Gabriela De Faría was cast to play The Engineer, a member of The Authority, in the Superman film ahead of The Authority film.